WarFiN123/id-lookup/README.md

-# This Project is still in ALpha stages
+# This Project is still in alpha stages

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).